This list of famous landmarks in Northern Territory will provide you with lots of inspiration for exploring this fascinating part of Australia!

 The pillar is located 160 km from Alice Springs, so it’s a fair drive to get there but it’s worth it as it’s a striking sight.

 Just like the Devil’s Marbles, Chambers Pillar is the result of millions of years of erosion, in this case, 350 million.
 The sandstone was worn down over that time until the pillar was exposed.

-There are walking tracks you can follow that will take you around the pillar and a viewing platform where you can get a picture of one of the most striking landmarks in NT!
+You can follow walking tracks that will take you around the pillar, and a viewing platform where you can get a picture of one of the most striking landmarks in NT!